Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-Mohair is also the textile thought to have been used for the grieving garment known as sackcloth in the Bible.
+Mohair is also the textile used for the grieving garment known as sackcloth in the Bible.
 The term sackcloth comes from the idea that the garment was made from a humble grain sack made from this material.
 Its color is connected with mourning when God expresses His grief over His faithless people in the book of Isaiah.

 I clothe the heavens with blackness,

 And I make sackcloth their covering.

 The New Testament also confirms and connects a similar theme.
 The following verse records a universal expression of sin's grief associated with this garment and its source.

 I looked when He opened the sixth seal, and behold, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became like blood.

 The Covering of Atonement

 Most commentaries also relate this particular covering with the Day of Atonement, modernly referred to as Yom Kippur.
 Yom Kippur means "day of covering."
 This observance was associated with mourning and grief over one's sins.

 “This shall be a statute forever for you: In the seventh month, on the tenth day of the month, you shall afflict your souls . . .
 For on that day the priest shall make atonement (covering/kaphar כָּפַר) for you, to cleanse you, that you may be clean from all your sins before the Lord.